Lirim Zendeli

 Lirim Zendeli (born 18 October 1999 in Bochum) is a German-born racing driver of Macedonian-Albanian descent.
-He currently competes in and Porsche Carrera Cup Italy for BeDriver, having previously made his way up the racing ladder, from taking the ADAC Formula 4 title in 2018 to winning in FIA Formula 3 and racing in Formula 2.
+He currently competes in Porsche Carrera Cup Italy for BeDriver, having previously made his way up the racing ladder, from taking the ADAC Formula 4 title in 2018 to winning in FIA Formula 3 and racing in Formula 2.

 Racing career

 Karting

 Zendeli began his motorsport career in karting in 2010.
 In his home country, he finished third in the KF3 class of the ADAC Kart Masters in 2013 and won the KFJ class of the series in 2014.
-That year he also made the switch to European championships and competed in the CIK-FIA World Championship in the KF Junior class, among other categories.
+That year, he also made the switch to European championships and competed in the CIK-FIA World Championship in the KF Junior class, among other categories.
 In 2015, he concluded his karting career in the KF class of the South Garda Winter Cup, where he finished 11th.

 ADAC Formula 4

 2016

 2016 was Zendeli's first season in single-seaters, racing in ADAC Formula 4 with ADAC Berlin-Brandenburg.
-He failed to score points in the opening two rounds, but after that, regularly finished in the top 10.
+He failed to score points in the opening two rounds, but after that, regularly finished in the top-ten.
 He even achieved a podium finish with a second position in the penultimate race weekend at Zandvoort.
-With 74 points he finished in 13th place in the championship, whilst he ended up fifth in the rookie class.
+With 74 points, he finished in 13th place in the championship, whilst he ended up fifth in the rookie class.

 2017

-The following year Zendeli contested a double programme in both the ADAC and Italian Formula 4 championships, again with ADAC Berlin-Brandenburg.
+The following year, Zendeli contested a double programme in both the ADAC and Italian Formula 4 championships, again with ADAC Berlin-Brandenburg.
 In the German series, Zendeli took his maiden single-seater win at Oschersleben.
 However, his title challenge was derailed when he suffered two retirements and two non-scoring finishes in the next three rounds.
 Despite this, he would win again in the Nürburgring and during the penultimate race at the Hockenheimring.
-The German classified fourth in the standings with 164 points, he also had a further two podiums.
-In the Italian championship, the German scored two podium finishes, but was not included in the final standings as he did not take part in the final race weekend at Monza.
+Zendeli was classified fourth in the standings with 164 points, and he also had a further two podiums.
+In the Italian championship, Zendeli scored two podium finishes, but was not included in the final standings as he did not take part in the final race weekend at Monza.